Source Document: Forced March Major John P. Mohn, HQ Co, 1st Battalion, 422nd Infantry Regiment, 106th Infantry Division

 Maj John J. Mohn, 1/442-IR, 106-ID

-When World War II’s Battle of the Bulge began with a surprise German attack on Dec 16, 1944, troops of the US 106th Infantry Division occupied the most exposed American positions.
+When WW II’s Battle of the Bulge began with a surprise German attack on Dec 16, 1944, troops of the US 106th Infantry Division occupied the most exposed American positions.
 They had been in the European continent for less than two weeks, and cut off from reinforcements, were left to face the German onslaught alone.
 They fought back, standing their ground, but as their ammunition; food and medical supplies dwindled and the enemy noose drew tighter, over 7000 were ordered by their commanding officers to surrender to the surrounding German forces.
-Except for the Bataan Death March, this was the largest surrender of American troops during World War Two.
+Except for the Bataan Death March, this was the largest surrender of American troops during WW II.

-Through it all, Maj Mohn preserved and returned to the United States where he underwent treatment and rehabilitation for injuries he had suffered as a prisoner of war. he returned to civilian life and developed a highly successful career as a psychologist.
+Through it all, Maj Mohn preserved and returned to the USA where he underwent treatment and rehabilitation for injuries he had suffered as a prisoner of war. he returned to civilian life and developed a highly successful career as a psychologist.
 But his remarkable experiences in the military never quite left him.
 Eventually, he put words to paper and the result is the archive you are about to read – one of the very few accounts on this type ever to have been published.
-More than just a narrative of his experiences as a prisoner of war in Nazi Germany, it is a testament to the indomitable spirit of the American soldiers and a reminder to all of us of the sacrifices they made to preserve our freedom.
+More than just a narrative of his experiences as a POW in Nazi Germany, it is a testament to the indomitable spirit of the US soldiers and a reminder to all of us of the sacrifices they made to preserve our freedom.

 Before the Battle of the Bulge – Mandy Altimus Pond